bhavikbhagwani/groupprojectG30/README.md

 Player and computer take turns rolling a die.
 If either rolls a 1, they lose their current round's points, and it's the next opponent's turn.
 Either can choose to hold, adding their current round's points to their total score.
-The first player to reach a score 50 points wins the game.
+The first player to reach a score of 50 points wins the game.
 You can also cheat in the game, but your results or stats won't be stored if you cheat

 ## RUN GAME